Hosting Shiny

 Because these apps allow users to interact with the data, these apps share some similarities with desktop software applications, like Excel.
 But unlike desktop applications, data apps are accessed through the browser.
 This is advantageous as your application is able to run on any device that has a web browser like a desktop, tablet, or phone.

 There is also a distinction between our definition of data apps and general-purpose analytics tools, like Microsoft PowerBI or Tableau.
 Such tools are primarily used for exploratory purposes, whereas data apps are custom built and capable of answering questions in a lot more depth.
-This is possible because of all the analytics capabilities of R and Python can be called upon in real time.
+This is possible because of the analytics capabilities of R and Python libraries that can be called upon in real time.
 In other words, data apps can be exploratory and explanatory at the same time.

 1.2 Enter Shiny

 If your analytics workflow is built using R or Python, Shiny is the easiest way to create data science related web applications.
 Shiny can also power dynamic documents.
-As advertized by the shiny R package description (Chang et al. 2024):
+As advertised by the shiny R package description (Chang et al. 2024):

 [Shiny] Makes it incredibly easy to build interactive web applications with R. Automatic “reactive” binding between inputs and outputs and extensive prebuilt widgets make it possible to build beautiful, responsive, and powerful applications with minimal effort.